---

-Nuxt OG Image supports emoji rendering using Iconify emoji sets.
+Nuxt OG Image supports emoji rendering across all renderers using [Iconify](https://iconify.design/) emoji sets.
+The module detects emoji characters and replaces them with inline SVGs at render time.

 A regex detects unicode emoji characters in your template and maps them to icon names.

-Only ~100 common emojis are supported out of the box.
-For additional emojis, use Nuxt Icon with the emoji icon set directly.
+The module supports only ~100 common emojis by default.
+For additional emojis, use [Nuxt Icon](https://github.com/nuxt/icon) with the emoji icon set directly.

-For faster rendering without network requests, install the iconify package for your emoji family:
+For faster rendering without network requests ([Performance](/docs/og-image/guides/performance#optimise-components)), install the iconify package for your emoji family:

 pnpm add -D @iconify-json/noto